-Trastevere is one of Rome’s oldest quarters and also the capital’s main night-time area, with its myriads of narrow, meandering streets and alleys and its cheerful and cozy collection of restaurants and pubs, often still run by the same families that ran them 50 years ago.
+Trastevere is one of the oldest districts of Rome and also the capital’s main night-time area, with its myriads of narrow, meandering streets and alleys and its cheerful and cosy collection of restaurants and pubs, often still run by the same families that ran them 50 years ago.

 The name Trastevere (pronounced with the accent on the second syllable, thus Tras-TAY-ve-re) is a combination of the words TRA (between) and Tevere (the Italian name of the river Tiber).
 Since the main part of the rione (which is the official word used for the most central and important districts of Rome) lies in a bend of that river, it is called Trastevere.

-Nowadays one of Rome’s liveliest quarters, only a century ago Trastevere was only populated by prostitutes, sailors and pick-pockets.
+Nowadays one of Rome‘s liveliest neighbourhoods, only a century ago Trastevere was only populated by prostitutes, sailors and pick-pockets.
 The first inhabitants of Trastevere were mostly freed slaves and Jews.
 The latter were businessmen and made their money thanks to the vastness of the Roman Empire.

 Initially, however, Trastevere was one of the most densely populated parts of Rome.
 It was also extremely unregulated, which explains its layout.
 Especially the area close to the river, small alleys seem to randomly meander off in various directions.

 In the 16th and 17th centuries the neighbourhood underwent a number of changes.
 These were mainly meant to fight the plague epidemics that afflicted Rome in those days.
 They included easier ways to get to the lazzaretto on Tiber island and a quicker removal of corpses from the city.
 The streets that were laid in these days tended to be wider and straighter.
 Examples are the Via della Lungaretta and the Via Lungara.

 In the 18th century the San Gallicano Hospital for skin diseases was built in Trastevere.